 As with all Craftworld models, Illic has the Ancient Doom and Battle Focus rules, providing him with some minor benefits- however, since his main weapon is Heavy, he won’t often be able to take advantage of the latter of the two.
 He comes with a Power Sword (making him reasonably functional, if not particularly good, in close combat) and Shuriken Pistol to use in emergencies, but his weapon of choice is his sniper rifle, Voidbringer.
 With a 48″ range it can shoot further than most other weapons of its type, and S4 AP-3 Dmg3 makes it hit pretty hard- especially since it shares the ability to target characters and mortal wounds on 6s that all sniper weapons have.
 The best part about Voidbringer, however, is that it always wounds on a 2+ on anything that isn’t a vehicle- so Illic will be both hitting and wounding on 2s, ignoring most armor, and dealing a whopping three damage per shot.

 Although he has a fairly large number of unique rules and an unusual weapon, Illic Nightspear is actually a really simple guy: he just wants to sit somewhere safe and blast away at enemy characters.
-With his 2+ to hit and wound and a fixed three damage on his gun, Illic can put the fear of god into any character he can draw line of sight to, especially if you’ve got a squad or three of Rangers to back him up in that regard.
-Many characters have 4+ or even 3+ invulnerable saves protecting them, with every failed roll costing them half (or more!) of their hit points, they really can’t afford to be complacent.
+With his 2+ to hit, 2+ to wound, and a fixed three damage on his gun, Illic can put the fear of god into any character he can draw line of sight to, especially if you’ve got a squad or three of Rangers to back him up in that regard.
+While many characters have 4+ or even 3+ invulnerable saves protecting them, with every failed roll costing them half (or more!) of their hit points, they really can’t afford to be complacent.
 And for those that don’t, like Librarians and their ilk, Illic is an absolute nightmare to have across the table from them- with judicious use of command points he can expect to wipe out two or even three such characters in the course of a game by his lonesome.
 For a mere 80pts total, Illic is quite a steal in this role.

 We haven’t talked much about the fact that Illic is an Alaitoc model yet, but it is worth pointing out- it means that even those enemies who can shoot him are likely doing so at a -2 penalty, which is pretty stiff.
 It also means that if you make him your warlord, he is forced to take the Puritanical Leader warlord trait; while it’s a pretty nice trait (letting you ignore morale within 6″ of him, as long as there are no non-Alaitoc units), being locked into it isn’t a thrilling prospect, so you’ll usually want to pick someone else for that role.